-Supporting further industry/ university collaboration on R&D effort source of funding is a relatively low component of overall funding for higher education institutions and has further declined since 2008.
+One way knowledge diffusion or transfer can better occur is through further industry/university collaboration on R&D effort.
+Having linkages among innovating organisations (whether industry, universities, public laboratories) is an important component of an innovation system (Sheehan, 2002). source of funding is a relatively low component of overall funding for higher education institutions and has further declined since 2008.
 Under the Research and Development Tax Incentive (R&DTI) there is a Research Service Provider arrangement whereby businesses can engage universities to perform research and development on their behalf.
 Other formal research collaboration arrangements include the Linkage Program under the ARC that